 The mythical, or perhaps real, creature has generated enough adoration that between 1981 and 1983, Lake Champlain's bordering states of Vermont and New York enacted legal protections for Champ.

 Is this Alaska's own version of the Loch Ness Monster?

 This still image, taken from a 2009 video shot by an Alaskan fisherman, is one of the most recent grainy snapshots up for sea serpent debate.

-The overall length and shape of the "animal" lends itself to classification as the cryptid "Cadborosaurus," according to Paul LeBlond, co-author of the book Cadborosaurus: Survivor from the Deep, whom Discovery News reporter Jennifer Viegas interviewed earlier this week for this article.
+The overall length and shape of the "animal" lends itself to classification as the cryptid "Cadborosaurus," according to Paul LeBlond, co-author of the book Cadborosaurus: Survivor from the Deep, whom Discovery News reporter Jennifer Viegas interviewed for this article.